 Here, the chassis can accommodate two 88.9mm and three 63.5mm drives.
 Thus, allowing it to accommodate six storage drives in total.

 With extra M.2 storages that can be installed on your motherboard, you’ll have adequate storage for regular use.
-If you still need more storage, you can opt for Fractal Design’s hard drives.

 Key Features of the Fractal Design Torrent Case